Slug and Snail Control

 keep them under control.

-The difference between a slug and a snail is that a
+The main difference between a slug and a snail is that a

 A slug and snail infestation can do real damage to your

-gardens especially vegetable gardens.
+gardens especially vegetables.
 They love to eat roots, tubers,

 seedlings, and young plants.